BACK TO judgeS

 Top

-Shahmeena Labeeb is a passionate urban planner and placemaker at Village Well in Melbourne, Australia, where she focuses on creating spaces that foster harmony between communities and nature.
-With a Master’s degree in Architecture and Urban Design from Australia and a Bachelor’s in Interior Architecture from Taylor’s University, Malaysia, her strong design background enables her to craft functional, aesthetically engaging spaces that enhance community interaction and well-being.
+Shahmeena Labeeb is a passionate urban designer and placemaker at Village Well in Melbourne, Australia, where she focuses on creating spaces that foster harmony between communities and the natural environment.
+With a Master’s degree in Architecture and Urban Design from Australia and a Bachelor’s degree in Interior Architecture from Taylor’s University, Malaysia, her strong design background enables her to craft functional and aesthetically engaging spaces that enhance community interaction and well-being.
 Her notable projects include the Six Senses Burnham Beeches Placemaking Framework in Victoria and The Tranquility Project in Western Australia, a premium aged care and wellness facility designed to promote holistic living.
 Shahmeena’s contributions to the field have earned her multiple accolades, including the Platinum and Gold Awards at the 2017/2018 Nippon Paint Asia Young Designer Awards for her groundbreaking "City Beekeeping" project.
-In 2021, she received an Honorable Mention from the Smart Cities Research Institute of Australia for her innovative urban design work.
+In 2021, she received an Honourable Mention from the Smart Cities Research Institute of Australia for her innovative urban design work.
 Committed to a regenerative approach, Shahmeena ensures that the spaces she designs are not only visually compelling but also sustainable, accessible, and beneficial to both people and the environment.
-Her unique blend of creativity and technical
+Qualifications Key projects